pawsey-kbuckley/docs-csm/operations/node_management/Replace_a_Compute_Blade_Using_SAT.md

 1. Verify that the workload manager (WLM) is not using the affected nodes.

+1. Shut down the nodes on the target blade.

-1. Use the `sat bootsys` command to shut down the nodes on the target blade (in this example, `x9000c3s0`.)
-Specify the appropriate component xname and BOS template for the node type in the following command.
+   Use the `sat bootsys` command to shut down the nodes on the target blade (in this example, `x9000c3s0`).
+   Specify the appropriate component name (xname) and BOS template for the node type in the following command.

    ```bash